JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7932 days**.

-And here is a just a random fact -  **The microwave oven was invented after a researcher walked by a radar tube and a chocolate bar melted in his pocket.**.
+And here is a just a random fact -  **The "naked recreation and travel" industry has grown by 233% in the past decade**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)